Press Kit

 In under 300:

-Dr. Eric Thomas Weber is associate professor of Public Policy Leadership and affiliated faculty member in the School of Law and department of Philosophy at the University of Mississippi.
-He teaches courses in Ethics and Public Policy, Critical Thinking and Communication, and in the Philosophy of Leadership.
-The university recognized his teaching with the Cora Lee Graham Award in 2011 and his service to students with the Thomas F. Frist Student Service Award in 2012.
+Dr. Eric Thomas Weber is professor of Educational Policy Studies and Evaluation in the College of Education at the University of Kentucky and serves as executive director of the Society of Philosophers in America (SOPHIA).
+He teaches courses in Ethics and Educational Decision Making, the Philosophy of Education, and Philosophical Research Methods in Education.
+While at the University of Mississippi, in 2011 he was chosen for the Cora Lee Graham Award for Outstanding Teaching and in 2012 he was recognized with the Thomas F. Frist Student Service Award.
 He received the Mississippi Humanities Council’s Public Scholar Award in 2015.

 Weber earned his bachelor’s degree at Vanderbilt University in Philosophy and Communication Studies.
 He then earned his master’s and doctoral degrees in Philosophy at Ohio University and then at Southern Illinois University, respectively.
-He has written four books, including Democracy and Leadership: On Pragmatism and Virtue and Uniting Mississippi: Democracy and Leadership in the South.
-He is a contributing columnist for The Clarion Ledger of Jackson, MS, a contributing scholar for The Prindle Post at the Prindle Institute for Ethics in Greencastle, IN, and he is a frequent interview guest in opinion pieces for The Tehran Times of Tehran, Iran.
-He also chaired the American Philosophical Association’s committee on public philosophy from 2011 to 2014.
-Since 2010 he has served as executive director of the Society of Philosophers in America (SOPHIA).
+He has published six books, including Rawls, Dewey, and Constructivism (2010); Morality, Leadership, and Public Policy (2011); Democracy and Leadership: On Pragmatism and Virtue (2013); Uniting Mississippi: Democracy and Leadership in the South (2015); America’s Public Philosopher 2021); and the forthcoming A Culture of Justice (2026).
+He has been a contributing columnist for The Clarion Ledger of Jackson, MS, and for The Prindle Post at the Prindle Institute for Ethics in Greencastle, I. He also produced and cohosted nearly 90 episodes of the Philosophy Bakes Bread radio show and podcast on WRFL Lexington, 88.1 FM.

-Extended Interview
+Extended Interviews

-Headshots, Vertical and Horizontal
+OLD Headshots, Vertical and Horizontal – NEW ONES COMING!!

 Book Info